stevehipwell/fluentd-aggregator/README.md

 ### Plugins

-The following plugins have been added to the base image, to see the specific version please look in the _Dockerfile_.
+The following plugins have been added to the base image, to see the specific version please look in the [Gemfile](./Gemfile).

 - [fluent-plugin-azure-loganalytics](https://github.com/yokawasa/fluent-plugin-azure-loganalytics)
 - [fluent-plugin-azurestorage-gen2](https://github.com/oleewere/fluent-plugin-azurestorage-gen2)